 The application for entry in Year 7 in September 2024 is now closed.
 Please contact Mrs E Simmill firstname.lastname@example.org if you are wanting to proceed with a late application.

 Please note, there are two application forms that must be completed:

 The LEA Common Application Form should be completed and returned to your son's primary school.
-This form is not available from LRGS; it will distributed by your primary school or your home LEA (ie Lancashire if you live in Lancashire, Cumbria if you live in Cumbria, and so on), usually in September of Year 6.
+This form is not available from LRGS; it will be distributed by your primary school or your home LEA (ie Lancashire if you live in Lancashire, Cumbria if you live in Cumbria, and so on), usually in September of Year 6.
 It is usually available online and should be submitted by Tuesday 31 October 2023.

 Who is eligible to apply?

 The Governors welcome applications to the school from the parents of boys who will be age 11 years on entry.
 Applications will also be accepted and considered for admission to Year 7 from parents of boys age under 11 years on 31 August in the year of transfer.
 However, the Governors will require evidence of exceptional academic ability, together with adequate social and physical development to enable such boys to benefit from accelerated entry.